abaffa/Minimal-Terminal/README.md

 ### RC2014 Minimal-Terminal Module
 This is an untested version of the Minimal Terminal for RC2014 kit, based on "Baffa-2 Terminal v2".
+Try at your own risk!

 ![minimal_terminalv2_rc2014](minimal_terminalv2_rc2014.png)

 ### Baffa-2 Terminal Board v2:
 This is the second version of the "Baffa-2 Terminal" including some improvements that I scratched over the first version.
+Try at your own risk!
 ![minimal_terminalv2](minimal_terminalv2.png)

 ### Baffa-2 Terminal Board v1:
+This is the current prototype of the "Baffa-2 Terminal" board.
+Some fixes made on this board are included in the latest versions.
 ![minimal_terminal](minimal_terminal.png)

 ---